Switch to e-invoicing

 You withhold the employee's pension contribution from the employee's salary and pay the entire earnings-related pension contribution to the pension insurance company.

-As of 1 January 2019, during the Incomes Register period, there will be two ways to pay insurance contributions: immediate invoice and consolidated invoice.
+As of 1 January 2019 there are two ways to pay insurance contributions: immediate invoice and consolidated invoice.

 |Immediate invoice||Consolidated invoice|